MicroEJ/docs/ApplicationDeveloperGuide/platform.rst

 -  Open the Platform view in MicroEJ SDK, select :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms`.
 The
-   view should be empty on a fresh install of the tool
+   view should be empty on a fresh install of the tool.

    .. figure:: images/platformImport.png
       :alt: MicroEJ Platform Import